lyanh238/VNASelf/docs/SETUP.md

-# VNASelf Setup Guide
+# X23D8 Setup Guide

-This guide provides detailed instructions for setting up the VNASelf multi-agent system with React frontend on different platforms.
+This guide provides detailed instructions for setting up the X23D8 multi-agent system with React frontend on different platforms.

 ## Table of Contents